Wednesday, December 31, 2025

 ❄️๐Ÿง♂️๐Ÿง♀️❄️

-Thes small gnome like creatures can be found in Scandinavia, Germany, England and a few other Locations like America, Canada.
+These small gnome like creatures can be found in Scandinavia, Germany, England and a few other Locations including America and Canada.

 ...........